restrellado/presenting-data-rstats-edition/blog-post.md

 interesting details.
 Then I played with ways to talk about those details.
 Now, I’ll craft a way to share this with an audience.

-Thd good news is most of the work is already done.
+The good news is most of the work is already done.
 But there’s one important move I need to make if I want to avoid another snooze cruise.

 # The Presentation: Start With the Story